Caparisun/Linear_Regression_Project/README.md

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/final.png)

-After some additional ideas on how we can wrangle the data, we managed to create a refinement that had almost 10% better performance than our initial model.
+Our initial model already had a reasonable accuracy measured with the R2 score.
-This was achieved by using most of the available columns and only removing the date column and applying standardscaler to the data.
+We managed to improve that score with further wrangling of the data.
+This was achieved by using most of the available columns and only removing the date column and applying a scaling of variables to the data.
-Additional transformations such as log transform and normalisation had almost no effect on the model performance.
-To see our steps to get there, please refer to this [Jupyter Notebook](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/6.Refinement.ipynb)

-Since we had some time towards the end of the deadline, we decided to run the same models but with the variables rescaled in a way that all values are between 0 and 1.
-The expected result was, that this will increase precision of the model, since the algorithm tends to give more weight to higher numbers.
-However, it turned out, that the impact is negligible.
-For the KNN approach, the normalized dataframe produced ambiguous data.
-The results can be viewed in this [notebook](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/4.Iteration_normalized.ipynb)
+If you want to get insights into the process please check the [notebook](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Notebooks_and_data/6.Refinement.ipynb)

 ## Conclusion